mikemoraned/tautona/README.md

 ## Get base information

-Only include those channels written to in last 3 months, and with a Jaccard distance of 0.7 or less
+Find and index all messages, for any channels that have between 10 and 1000 recent messages

+    python3 messages.py --token $API_TOKEN

+## Convert to similarities

+Use analysed message content to find similarities between channels, and convert this similarity to a distance measure, only allowing channels closer than 0.8.

-    python3 crawl.py --token $API_TOKEN --distance 0.7 --recency $(date -v-3m +%s) --out crawl.json
+    python3 similarities.py --distance 0.8 --out content.sims.json

 ## Visualise channel similarity

-    python3 visualise.py --in crawl.json --out vis.json
+    python3 visualise.py --in content.sims.json --out vis.json
     python3 -m http.server 8000 &
     open http://localhost:8000